 MISSION STATEMENT

+Metro Hawg Hunters is a MN B.A.S.S.
+Nation Club Member and part of the B.A.S.S.
+Nation.
 Our mission is to stimulate public awareness of bass fishing as a major sport.

+Our club participates in a wide range of activities, including tournaments, conservation initiatives and youth programs.
+Competitors in our club compete to qualify for the MN B.A.S.S.
+State Tournament of Champions with hopes to advance to the ultimate goal of The Bassmaster Classic.

 OBJECTIVES

-Metro Hawg Hunters will accomplish its mission by: offering our state conservation department our organized moral and political support and encouragement; promoting adherence to all conservation codes and demanding adequate water standards; detecting and reporting polluters to appropriate authorities; improving our skills as bass anglers through a fellowship of friendly exchange of bass-catching techniques and ideas; attaining personal growth through participation in club functions and on-the-water competition; contributing to the enhancement of bass fishing opportunities and technologies; encouraging adult and youth involvement in bass fishing; embracing the principles and purposes of Bass Anglers Sportsman Society (BASS); and, functioning as a dynamic and effective liaison with other chapters of BASS Federation Nation.
+Metro Hawg Hunters will accomplish its mission by: offering our state conservation department our organized moral and political support and encouragement; promoting adherence to all conservation codes and demanding adequate water standards; detecting and reporting polluters to appropriate authorities; improving our skills as bass anglers through a fellowship of friendly exchange of bass-catching techniques and ideas; attaining personal growth through participation in club functions and on-the-water competition; contributing to the enhancement of bass fishing opportunities and technologies; encouraging adult and youth involvement in bass fishing; embracing the principles and purposes of Bass Anglers Sportsman Society (B.A.S.S.); and, functioning as a dynamic and effective liaison with other chapters of B.A.S.S.
+Federation Nation.

 Section I Membership